Red Is The Rose chords

 • Level Of Ease: Fairy Easy.
 There a few barre chords, but they are all easy to play.

-• Song Key: This version of the song is in the key of E Major - 4 sharps (F#, C#, G#, D#)
+• Key Signature: E Major - 4 sharps (F#, C#, G#, D#)

 • 4/4 time: 4 quarter-note beats per bar, therefore the count is:

-| ♩ ♩ ♩ ♩ | = |1 2 3 4 | or | 1& 2& 3& | etc.
+| ♩ ♩ ♩ ♩ | = | 1 2 3 4 | or | 123& | etc.

-• I have kept the chord changes as simple as possible.
+• We have kept the chord changes as simple as possible.
 If you listen to the guitarist, he plays a few interesting chords which blend in very well, e.g., at the end of the second line, 1st verse, he plays a B6 chord (22110x or x24444 or 224444) as opposed to a B7 chord - help with understanding written chords.

 He also plays the occasional C#m7 (446454 or x46454) instead of C#m... the choice is yours.

-• When guitarists play an E chord, they sometimes add an F# (EaddF#) to add color to the chord - 022102, or a G# (EaddG#) - an octave above the existing G# - 022104.
+add F# (EaddF#) to add color to the chord - 022102, or

 • When you see a chord separated by a hyphen in 4/4 time, e.g., | A - G#m | play the A chord for 2 beats and G#m for 2 beats... the hyphen splits the beat count of the bar evenly between the 2 chords.
 All other chords have a 4 beat count.